corbtastik/todos-api/README.md

 This API is part of the [Todo collection](https://github.com/corbtastik/todo-ecosystem) which are part of a larger demo set used in Cloud Native Developer Workshops.

-This example shows how easy it is to implement an API Microservice using Spring Boot.
+This example shows how easy it is to implement Microservices using Spring Boot.
 If you have zero to little experience with Spring Boot then this example is a good starting point for learning.
 The purpose is to implement an API backend for [Todo(s) UI](https://github.com/corbtastik/todos-ui).
 By default the API saves Todo(s) in a ``LinkedHashMap`` which is capped at 25 but Spring Boot Property management we can override at startup like so: ``--todos.api.limit=100``.

 ### API Controller

 With ``@RestController`` and ``@RequestMapping`` annotations on a ``class`` we can encapsulates and provide context for an API.  ``TodoAPI`` maps http requests starting with `/todos` to CRUD methods implemented in this class.
 The [Todo(s) Data](https://github.com/corbtastik/todos-data) Microservice exposes a similar CRUD API but with zero code from us, it uses Spring Data Rest to blanket a Data Model with a CRUD based API.
-Check out that [repo](https://github.com/corbtastik/todos-data) for more information on Spring Boot with Spring Data Rest.
+Check out [repo](https://github.com/corbtastik/todos-data) for more information on Spring Boot with Spring Data Rest.

 ```java
 @RestController